 Rocket German is one of the 12 languages that Rocket Languages offers.
 It has 3 levels of course advancement (Levels I, II, and III) and hundreds of hours of audio and written lessons.

 How does Rocket German stack up to the competition?
 What style of teaching does it encompass and offer?
-I have taken this software (now updated for 2018!) for a test drive and this review will show you what I found; a well rounded, amazing bang for your buck language learning course that can help you learn German at your own pace and on your own time.
+Read on for our 2020 Rocket German review and test drive.
+This review will show you what I found; a well rounded, amazing bang for your buck language learning course that can help you learn German at your own pace and on your own time.

 Rocket German is a multi-faceted course that combines several different types of teaching and learning methods, including written, audio, and verbal strategies.
 The course involves several segments, including: